parimalp/awslabs_2018_2/GUI_Flow_lab.md

 ## Introduction

 This lab guides you through the steps involved in using a GUI flow to create an SDAccel project.
 After creating a project you will run SW and hardware emulations to verify the functionality.
-You will then use an AWS F1 instance to validate the design.
+You will then use an AWS F1 instance to validate the design, and perform profile and application timeline analysis.

 ## Objectives